Brief Summary

 7. Unremarkable ECGs, with PR intervals of less than 200 msec and QTcF intervals (corrected with Frederica's method) of less than 450 msec.

-8. Willing to refrain from taking illicit drugs one week prior to PET scanning and for the next 4 weeks after administration of RAD301.
+8. Willing to refrain from taking illicit drugs one week prior to PET scanning and through the follow-up phone call on Day 3 (+2 days).

 9. Willing to refrain from donating blood for 4 weeks after administration of RAD301.

-10. Have not participated in any other research study that requires taking medication for 4 weeks (or 10 half-lives, whichever is longer) prior to study drug administration and for 4 weeks after study drug administration.
+10. Have not participated in any other research study that requires taking medication within 4 weeks (or 10 half-lives, whichever is shorter) from the time of informed consent to the end of the Imaging and Safety Follow-Up Period.
+Previous or ongoing participation in another study should be discussed with the Sponsor.

-1. Must be ≥ 18 years of age at the time of signing the informed consent.
+1. Must be ≥ 18 years of age at the time of informed consent.

-2. All participants must be willing and able to give written informed consent.
+2. All participants must be willing and able to give informed consent.

-3. For patients with PDAC: have a history of histologically or cytologically confirmed PDAC and have had a SOC CT or MRI within 8 weeks prior to signing consent that indicates the presence of at least 1 site of new or residual disease.
+3. For patients with cancer: have a history of histologically or cytologically confirmed PDAC, non-small cell lung cancer (NSCLC), esophageal squamous cell carcinoma, cervical cancer, endometrial cancer, or ovarian cancer and have had a SOC CT or MRI within 12 weeks prior to giving consent that indicates the presence of at least 1 site of new or residual disease.
+If the SOC CT or MRI has occurred prior to 12 weeks, consultation with the Sponsor must be sought prior to patient enrollment.
+SOC images must be available for submission to the centralized imaging reader as reference.

 4. Screening laboratory values within 30 days prior to administration of the study drug: